lloydstone/femah/readme.md

 * Provide ability to extend with custom feature switch types
 * Provide a UI for controlling feature state
 * Provide a full API for automation
-* Completely failsafe - host app stability is never compromised
+* Completely fail-safe, host app stability is never compromised

 ###Femah Enables###
 * A/B style testing and canary releases